I Am... (Ayumi Hamasaki album): Release and artwork

 "I had a completely different idea for the cover at first.
 We'd already reserved the space, decided the hair and makeup and everything.
 But after the incident, as is typical of me, I suddenly changed my mind.
 I knew it wasn't the time for gaudiness, for elaborate sets and costumes.
 It sounds odd coming from me, but I realize what I say and how I look has a great impact."

 — —Hamasaki talking about the photoshoot for I Am....

 I Am... was released on January 1, 2002, her fourth studio album overall.
 The album contains 16 songs totalling over 70 minutes in length, and was released in various countries in Asia, with Avex Trax releasing it in China, Hong Kong, and Indonesia, and S.M.
 Entertainment releasing it in South Korea.
 In 2012, the album was reissued by Avex Trax in a Playbutton format.

+The album title I am... reflects Hamasaki’s intention to present her unfiltered self.
+She also linked it to themes of individuality, contrasting with what she described as an era of “faceless people” lacking uniqueness.
+She emphasized the importance of leaving one’s “face” (individuality) in creative works.
+The ellipsis (“...”) in the title was meant to prompt listeners to reflect on their own identity (“I am… what?”).

+"Since the title is I am..., I didn’t want anything too decorated from the start.
+I thought it would be better to keep it simple, without unnecessary elements.
+So I went for a 'natural' feel."

+— —Hamasaki talking about the album cover for I Am....

-Toru Kumazawa participated in an original photoshoot, which Hamasaki described as having a "darker" vibe than her previous work with him.
+Toru Kumazawa shot the album cover and photoshoot, which Hamasaki described as having a "darker" vibe than her previous work with him.
 However, in light of the September 11, 2001, attacks and the subsequent shift in musical direction, she arranged for another shoot with Kumazawa.
 The finished piece depicted Hamasaki in an outfit covered in leaves and vines, with a dove perched on his shoulder to convey a symbolic message of peace and hope..
 She described the overall vibe of the photoshoot as a "peace muse".
+The cover was intentionally kept simple and natural, avoiding decoration.
+Hamasaki associated “natural” with an image of the Earth at the time of creation — peaceful and unspoiled.